juleswhite/mobilecloud-14/assignments/Asgn2-VideoLike/README.md

 as well as like/unlike videos.

-The test that is used to grade your implementation is AutoGradingTest in the org.magnum.dataup package in src/test/java. **_You should use the source code in the AutoGradingTest as the ground truth for what the expected behavior of your solution is_.** Your app should pass this test without any errors.
+The test that is used to grade your implementation is AutoGradingTest in the org.magnum.mobilecloud.integration.test package in src/test/java. **_You should use the source code in the AutoGradingTest as the ground truth for what the expected behavior of your solution is_.** Your app should pass this test without any errors.
 The test methods are annotated with @Rubric and specify